Skip to main content

 For all platforms, Arraylake can store HMAC keys for bucket access ("hmac").
 Under this bucket configuration, Arraylake stores the access key ID and secret access key ID needed to access the chunkstore bucket.

-For AWS S3, a user-managed IAM policy can be used to manage bucket access ("role-based access delegation").
-Under this bucket authorization configuration, object store credentials are managed by a user-managed AWS IAM policy that gives the Earthmover authorization service permission to assume this role and generate temporary, scoped credentials to access the chunkstore bucket.
+For AWS S3 or Google Cloud, a user-managed IAM policy can be used to manage bucket access ("role-based access delegation").
+Under this bucket authorization configuration, object store credentials are managed by a user-managed IAM policy that gives the Earthmover authorization service permission to assume this role and generate temporary, scoped credentials to access the object store bucket.

 info